Rsidhu07/Management-System-Doctor-Patient/README.md

+## Prerequisite
+ ...

+ Meteor Installed on your system!

+ You can install by following the link : https://www.meteor.com/install

+...

 ## How To Use

 Clone or download this repo.
 Browse to wherever downloaded in your terminal.

 ```
-cd base-blaze
+cd Management-System-Doctor-Patient
 meteor
 ```

-Open up http://localhost:3000 and see this.
+## Open up http://localhost:3000 and see this.

-![Topics In Meteor]
+...

 ## What is this?